andrekovac/explain-programming/content/blog/flow-type/flow.md

 ### Thunk

-`redux-thunk` actions can be types as follows:
+`redux-thunk` actions can be typed as follows:

 ```js
 declare type ThunkAction = (